-The College has demonstrated through the year that it has the key requirements for good governance in place.
-The key aspects of governance arrangements are required to be disclosed in the College's Annual Governance Statement within the financial statements.
-We reviewed the statement within the financial statements against the requirements outlined in the SFC's 2019/20 Accounts Direction and our understanding of established governance arrangements.
+The College has demonstrated through the year that it has the key requirements for good governance.
+The key aspects of governance arrangements in the year are required to be disclosed in the College's Annual Governance Statement within the financial statements.
+We reviewed the governance statement within the financial statements against the requirements outlined in the SFC's 2019/20 Accounts Direction and our understanding of governance arrangements in place up to 31 July 2020.

 This includes the requirements to conclude on the College's compliance with the 2016 Code of Good Governance for Scotland's Colleges, or to explain any areas of non-compliance.
-Our consideration of the statement included:
+Our consideration of the governance statement has included: